 To find out more about Hartselle Utilities, please visit our web page at www.hartselleutilities.org.

 We want our valued customers to be informed about their water utility.
 To that end, we welcome you to attend our regularly scheduled Board meetings.
-The Board normally meets on the first and third Monday of each month at 6:00 p.m. in the Board Room at the Main Office located at 1010 Sparkman Street NW.
-If you have questions concerning meeting dates or times, please contact Carol Kirby at email@example.com.
+The Board normally meets once a month at 6:00 p.m. in the Board Room at the Main Office located at 1010 Sparkman Street NW.
+If you have questions concerning meeting dates or times, please contact Carol Kirby at firstname.lastname@example.org.

 Secretary/Treasurer: Jimmy Moore